SagiriIkeda/LangerJS/react/README.md

     defaultText:"(undefined)" //string: Text that will be used in case a key is not found in the selected language.
 });
 ```
+`Note: You need to make sure the initialization is before running ReactDOM.render() or ReactDOM.createRoot()`

 The way to set the path of the `.json` files remains the same